 The RAOC motto ” SUA TELA TONANTI” formally adopted as the motto of the NZAOC.

 During this period the NZAOC had been considerably reduced but was still considered more than the strength required for its regular peace duties which consisted of the accounting, storage, issue, receipt, and care of all Ordnance stores for the N.Z.
-Military Forces, including the following in excess of ordinary routine duties;;
+Military Forces, including the following in addition to ordinary routine duties;;

 - Receipt, accounting, and storage of abundant supplies of military equipment from the United Kingdom,